HazyResearch/data-centric-ai/data-centric-class/outline.md

     - Overton, Ludwig, and industry--Model search.
     - Discussion of NAS and other paradigms

-## Topic.
-Monitoring and Measurement
+## Topic: Monitoring and Measurement
 #### _1 week / 2 classes_

 1. Applications